Welcome to Llannerchwen!

 Types of retreat we offer at Llannerchwen

-• Full Spiritual Exercises of Ignatius of Loyola, either as a 30-day block or in three separate blocks of 10 days, spaced over several months.
-Again, the retreatant has a daily session of spiritual accompaniment.
+Full Spiritual Exercises of Ignatius of Loyola (both 30-day residential and in three separate blocks of 10 days, spaced over several months) are available by arrangement.

 heading